adamsilver/adamsilver.io-jekyll/_drafts/2024-01-01-on-outside-in-development.md

 ...and so it continues until you have struck the very center of the earth, where you will find the lowest level component that is bearly recogniseable as even a thing, and it has zero dependencies.

 From an application perspective, the most outer edge starts with Front-end.
 Every problem that needs solving can be either achieved on the Front-end or pushed back down to the level below.
 If your not building a static website, then your building a dynamic website.
 And if your building a dynamic website, the HTML needs to contain content that resides elsewhere.
 This could be an API, database, file store, cookies, etc. I personally don't (need to) care too much where it comes from, it's not my concern.
 So we put this information in what industry lingo calls, a *view model* - a model that is appropriately designed to populate the view.
-I don't wish to have complex logic in my views, which is why Logic-less templating has become popular, as an answer on Stackoverflow indicates [[0](#ref0)]:
+I don't wish to have complex, business logic in my views, which is why Logic-less templating has become popular, as an answer on Stackoverflow indicates [[0](#ref0)]:

 > In the old JSP days, it was very common to have JSP files sprinkled with Java code, which made refactoring much harder, since you had your code scattered.